 An open biopsy or a fine-needle aspiration biopsy is an important step in determining the type of nodule.
 Fine-needle aspiration biopsy has been demonstrated to be highly accurate (i.e., mean sensitivity greater than 80% and mean specificity greater than 90%).
-Routine use of fine-needle aspiration biopsy in diagnostic evaluation can reduce the need for diagnostic thyroidectomy by 20% to 50% [40].
-To improve the clarity and consistency of thyroid cytopathology, the National Cancer Institute convened a conference in 2007 that led to the development of the Bethesda System for Reporting Thyroid Cytopathology (TBSRTC).
-In 2017, the TBSRTC was updated to include reclassification of some thyroid neoplasms as noninvasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP), which has implications for the risk of malignancy.
-The diagnostic categories, associated respective risk of malignancy of NIFTP without malignancy and those considered as carcinoma, and recommended management, are detailed in Table 1 [69].
+Routine use of fine-needle aspiration biopsy in diagnostic evaluation can reduce the need for diagnostic thyroidectomy by 20% to 50% [31].

+In 2010, to improve the clarity and consistency of thyroid cytopathology, the National Cancer Institute released the Bethesda System for Reporting Thyroid Cytopathology (TBSRTC).
+The TBSRTC has since been updated in 2017 and 2023 to continue to unify terminology and eliminate duplication in diagnostic nomenclature.
+One focus of the 2023 TBSRTC was aligning with the updated 2022 World Health Organization Classification.
+The diagnostic categories, examples of diagnostic entities, risk of malignancy, and recommended management are detailed in Table 1 [32].

 As noted, treatment may or may not be necessary.
 Nodules that appear benign may simply be watched for changes.
 Levothyroxine may be prescribed on the theory that it may induce a reduction in the size of the nodule and/or prevent further nodule development.
-If cancer is suspected, surgical removal is usually recommended [33; 40; 69].
+If cancer is suspected, surgical removal is usually recommended [24; 31; 32].